 “I don’t.
 You are not a woman.
 You wouldn’t understand,” replied my former colleague.

-“So, you are willing to spent an year worth of income on fake tits,” I asked.
+“So, you are willing to spend a year worth of income on fake tits,” I asked.

 “In a heartbeat,” answered the poor titless girl.